John H. Zurn

 Organization: I plan ahead.
 I have places for everything.
 I am ready to learn.

-Attentiveness: I focus on important things.
+Focus: I choose to focus on important things.

 Courage: I am willing to stand up for what is right.
 I challenge myself.